 It is possible to permanently and safety correct the most common Zeiss lens problem and this is the separation of epoxy cemented lenses.
 The following two pictures show before and after views of the same center triplet element from a Carl Zeiss Sonnar 50 mm f1.5 Lens with cement separation.

 The process does not affect the coatings, lens centering, element alignment or any other optical attribute of the lens other than the separation.
 The procedure is permanent and does not use oil of any kind.
 The lens is actually separated into its component elements and then re cemented using a modern lens cement.
 The Separation process does not affect the original coatings or any other lens property.
 Unlike other separation processes that use great heat, remove the coatings, and require re polishing and re coating at great cost; the separation process used here has absolutely no effect on the lens or its coatings.
 Only the original lens cement is removed.
+You can clearly see the lens is much clearer and color free than it was before it was re-cemented.
+All lens cements from the past deteriorate and separation is only the final stage of deterioration.
+The cement will discolor and become opaque and will degrade the lens performance very much.

 Here are three pictures showing an 85mm f2.0 Sonnar lens rear element with severe internal hazing and clouding caused by deterioration of the original epoxy lens cement.
 The first picture is of the lens element in its original condition.
 The arrows show the edge clouding and browning.